lagmunicamp/polycid/README.md

 ## Launching polyCID Local Session

 The polyCID shiny app must be launched from a R session on your local machine.
-After launching the back-end, an user interface will be openned on a R window, this window can be openned on your web browser too.
+After launching the back-end, a user interface will be opened on a R window, this window can be openned on your web browser too.

 ### Quick install/launch instructions